graphile/crystal/packages/graphql-build/README.md

   - `GraphQLObjectType:fields` to add additional fields to this object type (is ran asynchronously and gets a reference to the final GraphQL Object as `Self` in the context)
+  - `GraphQLObjectType:fields:field`: to add any root-level attributes to an individual field, e.g. add a description
+  - `GraphQLObjectType:fields:field:args` to add arguments to an individual field

 - `GraphQLInputObjectType*`: When creating a GraphQLInputObjectType via `newWithHooks`, we'll execute, the following hooks: